firecoder/meta-iotedge-test/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-There seem to be some issues with building Chromium fro Yocto from the repository [meta-browser](https://github.com/OSSystems/meta-browser).
-To help investigate the issues, this simple test project is used.
+If you have some issues with building Chromium/Firefox for Yocto from the repository [meta-browser](https://github.com/OSSystems/meta-browser), this project will help to investigate these issues.
+Some of your issues might be caused by special settings of your project.
+So, only a bare minimum configuration is used to stay as close to default Yocto settings as possible.